anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

-This guide is intended to provide basic security requirements to architects who are implementing Cloud Infrastructure using OpenStack :cite:p:`openstack` technology.
+This guide is intended to provide basic security requirements to architects who are implementing Cloud Infrastructure using OpenStack :cite:p:`openstack_ra1` technology.
 This is a minimal set of high-level general security practices, not intended to cover all implementation scenarios.
 Please ensure to also reference your enterprise security and compliance requirements in addition to this